dhirpalshah/dhirpalshah.github.io/index.md

 i was born in **Gujarat** and spent my whole life in **Taipei** before coming to **Chicago** for college.
 It gets pretty confusing at times (even for me!), but I wouldn't have it any other way - it's certainly taught me how to be open to new experiences and have a fresh outlook on life (so much so that I gave a [TEDx](https://www.youtube.com/watch?v=SffU682E8Zg&pp=ygUMZGhpcnBhbCBzaGFo) talk on it in high school)!

 On this website you'll find some experiences I've had growing up - feel free to take a look!
 My resume is also below.

-Btw, I did not make this website on my own! **hello** is adapted from [Sara Gong's work](https://github.com/saragong/hello), so a huge thanks to them!